 This may never become a problem for you, as long as you keep using their program.
-It is a huge issue, however, when you decide to upgrade your software by moving to a new vendor – or if your vendor goes out of business!
+It is a huge issue, however, when you decide to upgrade your software by moving to a new vendor – or if your vendor goes out of business as has been the case with so many software vendor trying to enter this market!
 Not exactly the kind of loyalty program I can recommend!

 I will repeat that robust, hack-proof encryption of your backed-up practice data is extremely important.
 It is a standard security measure that we take very seriously.
 But we would never, ever charge a release fee for you to have access to your own data.

 Be prepared to ask your suppliers pointed questions about this, and get a no-release-fee promise in a written agreement.